What Is an HTA Design Partner?

 The Need for Early Technology Design

-When planning a new construction or remodeling project, it is vital that the clients’ technology needs are considered and designed early.
-Without early design collaboration, technology-related performance, functional, and aesthetic compromises are almost guaranteed later in the build.
-When the home’s technology is decided late, there are often costly change orders and project delays.
-Nobody is happy.
+When planning a new construction or remodeling project, it is vital that the clients’ technology needs are considered and designed early to avoid compromises, change orders, and project delays.

-The logical solution to this reality is a qualified home technology integrator being a trusted design team member an architect, interior designer, or builder relies on for early technology consultation and design.
-It may suprise you to learn that only a small percentage of home technology integrators provide design & engineering documentation.
+A qualified home technology integrator should be a trusted design team member for early technology consultation and design.
+Only a small percentage of home technology integrators provide design & engineering documentation.
 An even smaller percentage offer a technology consultation phase of service.
-As such, the Home Technology Association, as a service to architects, interior designers, builders and their clients, created a professional designation and set of guidelines to identify design-centric home technology integrators.
+As a service to architects, interior designers, builders and end users, the Home Technology Association has created a NEW professional designation to identify design-centric home technology integrators.

 Helping Architects, Interior Designers & Builders with Technology Design

-The HTA Design Partner designation makes it much easier for design and build professionals to find a trusted home technology pro that appreciates the nuance of beautiful design, communicates well, plays well with others, and is committed to providing excellent ongoing customer support.
+The HTA Design Partner designation makes it much easier for design and build professionals to find a trusted home technology pro that appreciates the nuance of beautiful design, communicates well, is a team player, and is committed to providing excellent ongoing customer support.
 Architects, interior designers, and general contractors that handle their clients’ technology needs proactively can opt into the corresponding HTA Technology Partner program, described here.

 HTA Design Partner Guidelines: